eelx001/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 # 0x0C.
 Python - Almost a circle
+In this project, I encapsulated skills in Python object-oriented programming by coding three connected classes to represent rectangles and squares.
+I wrote my own test suite using the `unittest` module to test all functionality for each class.

 # Background Context
 The AirBnB project is a big part of the Higher level curriculum.
 This project will help you be ready for it.
 _In this project, you will review everything about Python:_